-The main components of a good commercial flat roof are:
+The anatomy of a commercial roof includes:

-The Structural Deck
+The Structural Roof Deck

 The roof deck is the weight-bearing layer of your roof system that supports the roofing materials built above it.
 In most commercial structures, the structural roof deck is a thick-gauge steel fastened to support beams.
 Sometimes the deck material may be plywood or concrete.